Better-HPC/keystone-api/docs/install/systemd.md

 }
 ```

-1. The aliased directory is used to host user provided files and should match the `CONFIG_UPLOAD_DIR` in application
+1. The aliased directory is used to host user-provided files and should match the `CONFIG_UPLOAD_DIR` in application
    settings.
    Don't forget the trailing slash when specifying file paths via the `alias` directive.